Exercise Program for Endometrial Cancer Survivors

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are using semaglutide (a type of diabetes medication) or have used hormone replacement therapy in the last 3 months.

-What data supports the effectiveness of this treatment for endometrial cancer survivors?
+What prior data suggests that this exercise program is safe for endometrial cancer survivors?

-Is the exercise program safe for endometrial cancer survivors?
+What evidence suggests that this exercise program is effective for endometrial cancer survivors?

 Jess Gorzelitz, PHD, MS